 Terminology:

-Splits/Markers – A split or marker within a section identifies the intended route for only the class specified on the split/marker.
+Splits/Markers - A split or marker within a section identifies the intended route for only the class specified with the split/marker.
 Failure to comply with a split or marker will result in a five point penalty.
 Splits or markers are intended to increase the difficulty of the section in order to provide sufficient challenges for a variety of skill levels; sections should be set up with this in mind.
-It is not permissible for a rider to ride a split designated for a higher class .
+You only pay attention to your class splits, however, dislodging of ANY split marker to the extent that it has to be reset will be scored as a FIVE.
+If there are no splits for your class you can ride anywhere within the boundaries of the section.

 NATC Rules for Scoring